keeperofthenecklace/movieDB/README.md

 ``` ruby
 m.worksheet
 ```
-Below is the result generated.
+Below is are values for each attribute .

 ``` ruby
               ant-man jurassic_w        spy